Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    of the traffic, and this subset may be sufficient to violate some privacy expectations.

-   Also, the end user typically has some legal/contractual link with the recursive resolver (he has chosen the IAP, or he has chosen to use a given public resolver), while having no control and perhaps no awareness of the role of the authoritative name servers and their
+   Also, the end user often has some legal/contractual link with the recursive resolver (he has chosen the IAP, or he has chosen to use a given public resolver), while having no control and perhaps no awareness of the role of the authoritative name servers and their